cb-linux/breath/README.md

 * HP Chromebook 15 G1
 * Dell Inspiron Chromebook 14 (7460)

+> Stock Ubuntu requires a change in firmware (UEFI or Legacy Boot) and has everything except touchscreen and audio working.
+This project requires no change in firmware and has all peripherals working on my HP Chromebook 14 x360.

 ## Running Breath

 Due to licensing restraints, you cannot just download an ISO of Breath and flash it.
 Instead, you *build* the bootable USB.